Reviewing and publishing content

 Documents that have been force published are flagged as ‘not reviewed’ and should be reviewed as soon as possible after publication.
 When an editor has reviewed the published document they can click on ‘looks good’.

-You can share documents with colleagues who don’t have access to Whitehall publisher.
+You can share documents with colleagues who do not have access to Whitehall publisher.
 For example, to ask people to comment on documents before they go live, or to ‘fact check’ them.

 Click the ‘Fact checking’ tab on the right of any document and send your request to a colleague.
 You need to send a separate fact checking request to each colleague.